On Homogenization Problems with Oscillating Dirichlet Conditions in Space-Time Domains: Notations, Assumptions and Preliminaries

 By rational vector or a vector to a rational direction we mean $\nu\in\mathbb{R}\mathbb{Z}^d\cap \mathbb{S}^{d-1}$.
 And we call a unit vector irrational if it is not a rational vector.
-In this paper, $\nu$ will always be a unit spatial vector.
+In this paper, $\nu$ will always be unit spatial vectors.